Alcohol use during pregnancy and breastfeeding can be harmful to babies.

 When you become pregnant, there are a lot of things you have to give up including deli meat, certain soft cheeses, and alcohol.
-The concept of not drinking alcohol while pregnant has become an ingrained part of medical understanding in the U.S., but what does the real research indicate about the effects of alcohol during pregnancy?
+The concept of not drinking alcohol while pregnant has become an ingrained part of medical understanding in the U.S., but what does the research indicate about the effects of alcohol during pregnancy?

 The following offers an overview of everything you should know about alcohol and pregnancy and the effects of alcohol during pregnancy.

+While there is a bit of debate about the possible effects of alcohol during pregnancy when you occasionally have a small glass of wine, there is a consensus about the effects of the heavy use of alcohol and pregnancy.
 There is no debate about the fact that heavy drinking during pregnancy can result in a range of birth defects.

 The March of Dimes has a set of recommendations for women regarding alcohol and pregnancy, and they advise women not to drink if they’re pregnant, trying to get pregnant or believe they could be pregnant.

 According to the March of Dimes, drinking at any time during your pregnancy can cause health problems for the fetus because alcohol passes through the placenta and umbilical cord, and this includes wine, beer, liquor, and wine coolers.
 They advise that there’s no time during pregnancy that it’s safe to drink, and some of the reasons they issue this warning include the fact that drinking alcohol during pregnancy can increase the chances of premature birth, brain damage and associated growth and development problems, and a range of birth defects.